kyma-incubator/compass/docs/compass/03-packages-api.md

   # (...)

   """
-  Temporary name before doing breaking change.
-Eventually the `addAPIDefinition` mutation will be changed and there will be just one mutation: `addAPIDefinitionToPackage`.
+  Temporary name before doing a breaking change.
+Eventually, the `addAPIDefinition` mutation will be changed and there will be just one mutation: `addAPIDefinitionToPackage`.
   """
   addAPIDefinitionToPackage(
     packageID: ID!
     in: APIDefinitionInput! @validate
   ): APIDefinition!
   """
-  Temporary name before doing breaking change.
-Eventually the `addEventDefinition` mutation will be changed and there will be just one mutation: `addEventDefinitionToPackage`.
+  Temporary name before doing a breaking change.
+Eventually, the `addEventDefinition` mutation will be changed and there will be just one mutation: `addEventDefinitionToPackage`.
   """
   addEventDefinitionToPackage(
     packageID: ID!
     in: EventDefinitionInput! @validate
   ): EventDefinition!
   """
-  Temporary name before doing breaking change.
-Eventually the `addDocument` mutation will be changed and there will be just one mutation: `addDocumentToPackage`.
+  Temporary name before doing a breaking change.
+Eventually, the `addDocument` mutation will be changed and there will be just one mutation: `addDocumentToPackage`.
   """
   addDocumentToPackage(packageID: ID!, in: DocumentInput! @validate): Document!
     @hasScopes(path: "graphql.mutation.addDocumentToPackage")